What Is a Claim?

 Key Takeaways

-- Deadlines apply: Statutes of limitations put a strict expiration date on how long you have to assert your claim.
+- Deadlines apply.
+Statutes of limitations put a strict expiration date on how long you have to assert your claim.

 The Three Parts of Every Claim